 Best Atlanta Neighborhoods for Film Fanatics

-Atlanta, Georgia, is nicknamed “Hollywood of the South” for its many film productions.
-Thanks to tax incentives, there’s never been more going on, including blockbuster hits and popular television shows.
+Atlanta, Georgia, was nicknamed “Hollywood of the South” for its many film productions but it is so much more than that.
+There’s never been more going on, including blockbuster hits and popular television shows.
 If you see yellow signs with random black letters, it signals an active production, so you never know what (or who) you might see.
 There are many ways to spy your favorite filming locations, including hopping aboard a bus with Atlanta Movie Tours, but if you’re short on time, check these neighborhoods.

 Settled as a rural community in the 1800s, Buckhead is now one of Atlanta’s most affluent neighborhoods, popular for shopping and dining.
 And it’s one of the best places to spot celebrities out on the town.
 It’s also where visitors can find some iconic filming locations.
 The Swan House was built in 1928 for the Inman family by architect Philip Trammell Shutze.
 After the family died, the house was passed on to the Atlanta History Center, which operates it as a museum.
 The Swan House was used as a filming location for shows like “The Amazing Race,” but is best known as President Snow’s home in “The Hunger Games” series.
 The history center operates its own tours that provide background information and show props.
 You also might see Buckhead locations like the InterContinental Hotel in reality programming such as “The Real Housewives of Atlanta.”